2.4 Beta-adrenoceptor blocking drugs

 - Patients currently prescribed atenolol should be reviewed opportunistically and a switch considered to an alternative formulary choice of beta-blocker.

 - Propranolol is a non-cardioselective beta-blocker indicated for treatment of anxiety, thyrotoxicosis, essential tremors and the prophylaxis of migraine.
-Modified-release (MR) preparations permit once daily dosing but are expensive – standard release preparations are thus encouraged in preference to MR preparations except where compliance is an issue.

 - Labetalol is recommended as first line antihypertensive for the treatment of hypertension in pregnancy.
 See NICE NG133 Hypertension in pregnancy: diagnosis and management.